Monde Nissin: Leadership in the instant noodles segment

 In 1989, Monde Nissin ventured into the instant noodles segment with launch of Lucky Me!.
 It also launched Lucky Me!
 Instant Mami, noodles with soup in pouches, in Beef and Chicken variants.

 The launch of Lucky Me!
 Pancit Canton, in 1991 the first dry stir-fry pouched noodles in the Philippine market also created a brand new category worth over ₽10 billion in 2020.
 In 1995, Lucky Me!
 Supreme in La Paz Batchoy flavor was launched as the first Filipino dish-flavored no-cook cup noodles.

+In 2003, Monde Nissin launched Pista Pancit Ulam, with Bayani Agbayani as its endorser.

 In 2009, Lucky Me!
 Special was introduced, which consists of noodles with local and international flavors such as Lomi (egg noodles in seafood flavor), Jjamppong (spicy Korean noodles), Curly Spaghetti, Baked Mac, and Mac & Cheez.

 In 2014, Kantar Worldpanel, in its Brand Footprint Report, cited Lucky Me! as the most chosen and purchased consumer brand in the Philippines, reaching almost all Filipino households.

 Growth of the biscuit segment

 In 2001, the company acquired M.Y.
 San Biscuit, Inc., manufacturer of SkyFlakes, Fita, and M.Y.
 San Grahams.
 After the acquisition by Monde Nissin, M.Y.
 San Biscuit, Inc. changed its name to Monde M.Y.
 San Corporation.

-Several cookies and snack products were also launched, namely Eggnog Cookies, Bread Stix, and Bingo Cookie Sandwich.

 In 2005, Voice Combo Sandwich was launched as the first cracker and wafer combo biscuit in the Philippines.

 In 2014, Voice Pops was launched as the first cream sandwich with popping candies.